end18/avalon/README.md

   - Fan connector with rotation speed measurement and PWM-control
   - Indicator LED to report USB-activity
   - 4-layer PCB for optimal heat/current transportation
-  - Two board designs available: one for 10 and another for 16 ASICs

 **cgminer/bfgminer patch features:**